Leprozengracht

-The Leprozengracht was a canal in Amsterdam that defined one side of the Vlooyenburg island.
+The Leprozengracht was a canal in Amsterdam that defined one side of the Vlooienburg island.
 Leprozengracht and the connected Houtgracht canal were filled in 1882 to form the Waterlooplein.

 History

 The Sint Anthoniusgasthuis, or Sint Nicolaasgasthuis, a leper house, was established on the land between Sint Anthoniesdijk and Amstel in the 14th century.

 In the late 16th century it was decided to expand the old city of Amsterdam by creating a new island in this area.

-The new island was called Vlooyenburg, a reference to the regular flooding of the area from the Amstel, and was surrounded by the Amstel, Leprozengracht, Houtgracht and Verwerfsgracht (Zwanenburgwal).
+The new island was called Vlooienburg, a reference to the regular flooding of the area from the Amstel, and was surrounded by the Amstel, Leprozengracht, Houtgracht and Verwerfsgracht (Zwanenburgwal).

 With the expansion, the leper house came to be within the city, and gave its name to the canal.

 The canal was also known as the Leprozen Graft, Leprozenburgwal and Turfgracht.

 It was crossed by the Muiderbrug along the Amstel bank.

 Vlooienburg was raised up during the second expansion of Amsterdam between 1592 and 1596 as a place to store wood, and blocks of houses were soon added.

 From the start, three Portuguese Jewish congregations built their synagogues on the island.